 This is part 3 of our 4 part series.
 You can find the full series here:

-- Part 4 - How to Install and Use Git and Visual Studio Code Editor with WSL on any Linux Project
+- Part 4 - How to Install and Use Visual Studio Code Editor with WSL

-This blog post is written purely for beginners who wants to get into programming or web development.
+This blog post is written for beginners who wants to get into programming or web development.

 In my previous article where I introduced an overview of Windows Subsystem for Linux (WSL), we learnt the newer version of WSL architecture (WSL 2) is faster than the previous (WSL 1).
 We also learnt there are a couple of key changes in the new architecture.
 The key changes are:

-- Your files need to be moved in the Linux file system instead of Windows system.
+- Your files need to be moved or present in the Linux file system instead of Windows system.

 - For now, an IP address is needed to access network applications.